Lion1Blue/Hashfunctions/README.md

 # Hashfunctions
 ## Task

-Desigining a Gui Application in c++ with qt and implement various Hashfunctions.
+Desigining a Gui Application in c++ with qt and implement various Hashfunctions which will convert a given string of ascii code to the matching hash value.

 ## [Definition](https://en.wikipedia.org/wiki/Hash_function)